zhiminglim/airy-waypoints/README.md

 📦 *Improve code for production quality:*

+- Refactor code for reusability and readability
 - Improve test code coverage
-- Right now testing is being done locally, but I would like to learn how to integrate testing into the pipeline
+- Integrate testing into the pipeline
-- Reduce latency for web service requests
+- Polling on the frontend

 <br />